AsharibAli/ai-agents-war/README.md

 7. See if you agreed with the judge
 8. ELO ratings update (K-factor scales with difficulty)
 9. Record on BNB Chain + IPFS
-10. Optionally export a markdown battle report
+10. Export a markdown battle report

 ### Tournament Mode